junaid-o/NLP-LLM-13-SQLPaLM/README.md

 # SQLPaLM: Talk to MySQL Database In Natural Language

-This is an end to end LLM project based on `Google Palm`, `Langchain`, `CheomaDB`.
+This is an end to end LLM project based on `Google Palm`, `Langchain`, `ChromaDB`.
 We are building a system that can talk (Query in Natural Language) to MySQL database.

 User asks questions in a natural language and the system generates answers by converting those questions to an SQL query and then executing that query on MySQL database.